 - Finally, Canadians should be asking questions on how defence is managed.
 Procurement remains a disaster; transformation has been talked about but nothing has been done about it.

-“The Strategic Outlook draws from expertise across the policy, military, business, and academic worlds and recognizes the shifting international and domestic imperatives that should be driving our policies and actions,” noted General (Ret’d) Ray Henault, president of the CDA Institute.
+Absent an articulated vision of its role in the world and the provision of the right means to achieve it, Canada risks doing little and mattering even less in world affairs.
+Without a firmer financial footing, the Canadian Armed Forces risk becoming limited to continental defence with deeply reduced expeditionary capability.”The Strategic Outlook draws from expertise across the policy, military, business, and academic worlds and recognizes the shifting international and domestic imperatives that should be driving our policies and actions,” noted General (Ret’d) Ray Henault, president of the CDA Institute.

 The study was co-authored by Ferry de Kerckhove and George Petrolekas.
 Ferry de Kerckhove is executive vice president of the CDA Institute.
 George Petrolekas is a member of the CDA Institute board of directors.